FAQ

 How much does termite treatment cost?

-Local drywood treatment runs $400–$1,500 depending on scope.
-Whole-structure tent fumigation runs $1,500–$4,500 based on square footage, and subterranean trenching $800–$2,800.
-We do a free inspection first so you know exactly what species is present and which treatment actually fits — wrong protocol on the wrong species wastes money and doesn't solve the problem.
+Termite pricing depends on species, the extent of the activity, and whether the job is a local treatment, a whole-structure fumigation, or subterranean trenching.
+An inspection comes first so you know exactly what species is present and which treatment actually fits, since the wrong protocol on the wrong species wastes money and doesn't solve the problem.

 Do you charge for travel or a trip fee?

-No trip fee.
-The quote covers labor, products, travel within San Diego County, and the first re-treatment if needed.
-Specialty work like whole-structure fumigation coordinated through Branch 1 partners is quoted fully upfront including any subcontracted portions.
+Ask when you book.
+Most quotes cover labor, products, and travel within San Diego County as one number, and the company will tell you up front if a trip charge applies anywhere in the county.
+Specialty work like whole-structure fumigation coordinated through Branch 1 partners is quoted in full before any subcontracted portion starts.

 Do you do free inspections?

-Yes — inspections are free.
-We identify the species, map the activity, and quote the treatment before anything else.
-There's no obligation, and inspection-only visits don't get upsold.
-Some jobs (like a simple ant trail identification) we can assess from clear phone photos.
+Most companies we match you with inspect and quote before charging anything, ask when you call.
+The inspector identifies the species, maps the activity, and quotes the treatment before anything else.
+Some jobs (like a simple ant trail identification) can sometimes be assessed from clear phone photos.

 What kinds of pests do you handle?

 General pest (ants, spiders, roaches, silverfish, earwigs), termites (drywood and subterranean), rodents (mice, rats, roof rats), bed bugs, cockroaches (German, American, Oriental), spiders (including black widow and brown widow), wasps and bees, mosquitoes, fleas and ticks, and commercial pest management.
-If it's a common San Diego pest, we've treated it.
+If it's a common San Diego pest, the network has handled it.

-Drywood termites leave dry sand-like pellets (frass) on windowsills, baseboards, or in the garage — they live entirely inside the wood with no soil connection.
+Drywood termites leave dry sand-like pellets (frass) on windowsills, baseboards, or in the garage, they live entirely inside the wood with no soil connection.
 Subterranean termites build mud tubes from the ground up and need soil moisture to survive.
-Our inspection identifies the species definitively before we recommend treatment.
+The inspection identifies the species definitively before treatment is recommended.

 Are bed bugs a sanitation issue?